-As stated below in our opinion on the financial statements, we concluded that Ginnie Mae's financial statements as of and for the years ended September 30, 2001 and 2000, are presented fairly, in all material respects, in conformity with accounting principles generally accepted in the United States of America.
+As stated below, in our opinion on the financial statements, we concluded that Ginnie Mae's financial statements as of and for the years ended September 30, 2002 and 2001 are presented fairly, in all material respects, in conformity with accounting principles generally accepted in the United States of America.

 Our consideration of internal control over financial reporting would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses under standards issued by the American Institute of Certified Public Accountants.
-However, we noted no matters involving the internal control and its operation that we considered to be material weaknesses as defined in the internal control over financial reporting section of this report.
+However, we noted no matters involving the internal control and its operation that we considered to be material weaknesses.

-The results of our tests of compliance with laws and regulations disclosed no instances of non-compliance that are required to be reported herein under Government Auditing Standards and Office of Management and Budget (OMB) Bulletin No. 01-02, Audit Requirements for Federal Financial Statements, as applicable to government corporations.
+The results of our tests of compliance with laws and regulations disclosed no instances of non-compliance that are required to be reported herein under Government Auditing Standards issued by the Comptroller General of the United States and Office of Management and Budget (OMB) Bulletin No. 01-02, Audit Requirements for Federal Financial Statements, as applicable to government corporations.